RahilQayoom/College_Semester_assignment/README.md

 # College_Semester_assignment
-This project was assigned us in our college it was our first time working with HTML !
+This project was assigned to us in our college.It was our first time working with HTML !